owickstrom/wickstrom.tech/src/posts/2025-10-24-error-reporting-linear-temporal-logic.md

 $\text{eventually}_N(P)$

 : $P$ must hold in the current or a future state.
-It demands at least $N$ states, evaluating on all available states, and finally defaulting to
+It demands at least $N$ states, evaluating on all available states, finally defaulting to
 $\text{probably false}$.

 $\text{always}_N(P)$

 : $P$ must hold in the current and all future states.
-It demands at least $N$ states, evaluating on all available states, and finally defaulting to
+It demands at least $N$ states, evaluating on all available states, finally defaulting to
 $\text{probably true}$.

 You can think of $\text{eventually}_N(P)$ as unfolding into a sequence of $N$